UPDATE: Legal Research in Norway

 - Lovvedtak – Passing of the bill.

-- St. Tid. – Debatt i Stortinget, debate of the Storting, Second reading.
+- St. Tid. – Debatt i Stortinget, the debate of the Storting, Second reading.

 - Lovanmerkning – Comments on the bill.

-New preparatory works, i.e. after the late nineties, are available free of charge, through The Storting’s Norwegian webpage, as well as some older preparatory works.
-If you read Norwegian you can also easily follow the legislative process of the different statutes.
-Since the ministries are responsible for the introductory preparatory work, you will find the NOUs, also free of charge, at the Government webpage.
+Preparatory works published after 1999 are available free of charge through the Storting’s Norwegian webpage, just as are some older preparatory works.
+Those who understand Norwegian can easily follow the legislative process of the different statutes.
+The NOUs are available free of charge thru the Government webpage.

-Older documents, i.e. prior to 2005, are accessible through two free of charge databases that supplement each other:
+Older documents, i.e. documents published before 2005, are accessible through two free-of-charge databases.
+The databases supplement each other:

-- Stortingsforhandlinger 1814-2005 was a digitalization project in cooperation between the National Library and the Storting.
-In this database you can find all documents that were published in Stortingsforhandlingene.
+- Historiske dokumenter 1814-2005: This database was the product of a digitalization project in cooperation between the National Library and the Storting.
+It contains all the documents in Stortingsforhandlingene between 1814 and 2005.

-- Statsmaktene is a digital database provided by the National Library.
-It contains, in addition to Stortingsforhandlingene, NOUs, Innstillinger og Betenkninger and several non-official registries to official documents.
-These registries are valuable in the process of retrieving older documents and preparatory works.
+- Statsmaktene: Is a digital database provided by the National Library.
+It comprises of Stortingsforhandlingene, NOUs, Innstillinger og Betenkninger and several non-official registries to official documents.
+Those registries are valuable in the process of retrieving older documents and preparatory works.

-In Norsk retstidende (Rt.) all the Supreme Courts judgments and court orders, and also justified court orders and decisions form the Appeal Committee of the Supreme Court, are published.
-Norsk Retstidende (Rt.) appears approximately 26 to 30 times a year in print.
-A typical reference to a judgment in Norsk retstidende is Rt.
+Supreme Court judgements and court orders before 2016 were published in print in Norsk Retstidende (abbreviatedRt).
+Norsk Retstidende also contained justified court orders and decisions form the Appeal Committee of the Supreme Court.
+Norsk Retstidende was published approximately 26 to 30 times a year.
+An example of a reference to a judgment in Norsk retstidende is Rt.
 2014 s.
-1334, the last number refers to the page.
-All judgments receive a reference number that can be used to retrieve the judgment, independent of if it is published or not.
+1334, where the last number refers to the page.
+Lovdata published Norsk Retstidende only electronic after 2016 and stopped using the Rt. abbreviation.
+To retrieve a judgement, one can also use the reference number assigned to the judgment.
+Reference numbers are also applied to the older ones and are independent of if the judgement is published or not.
 An example of such a reference is HR-2014-2530-U.

 - Nordisk Domssamling: Nordic Court Report (1958-1999) contains selected decisions from the Nordic countries.
 As of 2002 is the publication available via Idunn.no.